 Airovation Technologies Raises ESG-focused Investment from Yozma Group Korea

-- Airovation Technologies from the Hebrew University of Jerusalem, has developed disruptive technology to treat and convert CO2 and harmful airborne substances to fresh air, enriched with oxygen
+- Airovation Technologies, from the Hebrew University of Jerusalem, has developed disruptive technology to treat and convert CO2 and harmful airborne substances into fresh air, enriched with oxygen

-- Continued to develop Carbon Capture and Utilization technology, a key technology of carbon-neutral era
+- Continues to develop Carbon Capture and Utilization technology, a key technology of the carbon-neutral era

 - To visit South Korea in late June to negotiate with strategic partners, present in NextRise and expand the application of the technology

-NESS ZIONA, Israel, June 14, 2021 /PRNewswire/ -- Airovation Technologies, an Israel-based cleantech startup, announced today that it has raised investment from the Yozma Group Korea.
+NESS ZIONA, Israel, June 14, 2021 /PRNewswire/ -- Airovation Technologies, an Israel-based cleantech startup, announced today that it has received an investment from the Yozma Group Korea.

 The Yozma Group Korea plans to drive ESG-focused investment strategy through the investment as Airovation Technologies expands its air purification technology into carbon capture and utilization (CCU) technology, a key technology in the carbon-neutral era.
-The Yozma Group Korea focus on discovering innovative startups that will lead the post-pandemic and the Fourth Industrial Revolution through the strategy.
+The Yozma Group Korea focuses on discovering innovative startups that will lead during post-pandemic times and the Fourth Industrial Revolution.

 Airovation Technologies (formerly Salamandra Zone) is an air purification solution startup utilizing the Hebrew University of Jerusalem's superoxide radical technology to eliminate ultrafine dust, microbiological pathogens, and hazardous gases and to convert them into clean air.

-Airovation Technologies was matured with a patented technology that stabilizes and controls superoxide radical, the most powerful oxidizer in nature, based on over a decade of research at Hebrew University of Jerusalem.
-Hebrew University of Jerusalem was established by world renowned scientist Albert Einstein and produced eight Nobel laureates.
-Unlike the physical method of conventional HEPA filter, Airovation Technologies' air purification applies advanced chemical technology, software, and compatible engineering to efficiently eliminate noxious gasses and airborne viruses.
+Airovation Technologies' innovations are based on a patented technology that stabilizes and controls superoxide radical, the most powerful oxidizer in nature, developed during a decade of research at the Hebrew University of Jerusalem.
+The Hebrew University of Jerusalem was established by world renowned scientist Albert Einstein and produced eight Nobel laureates.
+Unlike the physical method of conventional HEPA filters, Airovation Technologies' air purification applies advanced chemical technology, software, and compatible engineering to efficiently eliminate noxious gasses and airborne viruses.

-"As we planned to expand ESG-based investment from this year, the Yozma Group Korea decided to invest in the representative disruptive technology that can contribute to carbon-neutral vision," said Dongjun Lee, CSO of the Yozma Group Korea.
-"We are excited to support Airovation Technologies to find strategic partnership with excellent Korean corporations for technological convergence and manufacturing."
+"As we planned to expand ESG-based investment from this year, the Yozma Group Korea decided to invest in the representative disruptive technology that can contribute to a carbon-neutral vision," said Dongjun Lee, CSO of the Yozma Group Korea.
+"We are excited to support Airovation Technologies and to find strategic partnerships with premier Korean corporations for technological convergence and manufacturing."

 About Airovation Technologies